Fast Fashion. Hey, Not So Fast.

 by Elizabeth Jarrard

-In the last article, we talked about high couture fashion and the avant-garde and how important fashion is in the world of the arts and entertainment.
-In the fast moving and ever-changing world of fashion, it can be difficult to catch up without a lot of 000s in your bank account.
-Most of us settle for fashion that is on trend or not-yet-trendy and this desire to keep up can prevent us from ever slowing down to wonder about the larger implications of fast-fashion.
+In the last article, we talked about the influence of the avant-garde on high couture fashion and how important fashion is to the arts and entertainment industries.
+In the fast moving and ever-changing world of fashion, it can be difficult to keep up to date without a lot of 000s in your bank account.
+Most of us settle for fashion that is on trend or not-yet-trendy, and this desire to keep up can prevent us from ever slowing down and stop to wonder about the larger implications of fast-fashion.

 What is fast-fashion?
 Think of it like fast food.
-There are better options.
+There are better options for consumption.
 Ever think about the fast-food supply chain and then have second thoughts about what you’re about to order?
-Fast-fashion is cheap.
+Like fast food, fast-fashion is cheap.
 And it is disposable.
-There are underpaid designers producing runway knock-offs and underpaid factory workers slaving away in countries that don’t regulate working conditions.
+There are underpaid designers producing runway knock-offs and underpaid factory workers slaving away in countries that don’t regulate their working conditions.
 Then these cheap items are shipped across the world just so you can wear the latest style of ripped jeans you’ll be tired of wearing by fall.
 And maybe you’ll take it to the charity shop, but maybe it might end up in a landfill.
-Feel guilty yet?

 We know you know that fast-food is unhealthy and you won’t be eating it every meal.
 So we don’t expect you to totally give up on your high street favorites.
 But what can be done to minimize the global impact of fashion?

 We have a few ideas: